icarus-consulting/Yaapii.Xambly/README.md

   * `NS`: sets namespace of all current nodes

 "Cursor" or "current nodes" is where we're currently located in the XML document.
-When Xembly script starts, the cursor is empty and simply points to the highest level in the XML hierarchy.
+When Xambly script starts, the cursor is empty and simply points to the highest level in the XML hierarchy.
 Pay attention, it doesn't point to the root node.
 It points to one level above the root.
 Remember, when document is empty, there is no root.